berehovskyi/apex-stream/docs/Functional-Built-In-Class-V2-Aliases/SCon.md

 *Inherited*

-Returns an `AddErrorMessageConsumer` that adds an error message to a field of a SObject.
+Returns an `AddErrorMessageConsumer` that adds an error message to a field of an SObject.

 #### Parameters